Zermatt - Our complete guide

 Switzerland

 For many people, Zermatt is simply the best all-round ski resort in the Alps.
-With its extensive varied slopes, magnificent mountain scenery, fabulous snow and charming village base, not to mention its world-class mountain restaurants, vibrant nightlife and more non-skiing activities than you can shake a pole at, it’s easy to see why...
+With extensive, varied and snow-sure ski slopes, magnificent mountain scenery and a charming village base - not to mention world-class mountain restaurants, vibrant nightlife and more non-skiing activities than you can shake a pole at - it’s easy to see why!

 Where is Zermatt?